pieroproietti/penguins-blog/source/_posts/naked.md

 Whichever way is open, you will not have spurious libraries of previous installations and your system will always be able to reproduce and be reinstalled.

+# Translation
+Translated with the free version of the translator - www.DeepL.com/Translator

+If you want to contribute to the translation to your language, you can download the content of this site with [git](https://github.com/pieroproietti/penguins-blog).
+Correct it and send it to the author [piero.proietti](mailto://piero.proietti@gmail.com).

+Thanks.

 # Portuguese (BR)